 The bao.
 Among the latest in-trend foods out there in the market today, the bao is an undeniable force.
-Many eateries specializing in the Chinese filled bread, like Bao London are steadily opening its doors around the world, and finding the perfect bao today has now become a harder task than ever before.
+Many eateries specializing in the Chinese filled bread, like Bao London or Bun Bao in Berlin are steadily opening its doors around the world, and finding the perfect bao today has now become a harder task than ever before.
 A baozi – or bao – is a steamed bun you can find in many Chinese kitchens, and the variations you can find in both the preparations and the fillings are too vast to be explained on a blog.
 Luckily, you are reading the recipe for the most delicious gorgonzola aioli bao burger you can make at home, so fear not, you are in for a big treat.

 HOW TO MAKE THE BAO BUNS

-525 grams plain flour, add some extra for dusting
+525g plain flour, add some extra for dusting

 1 ½ tablespoon sugar, plus a pinch